Service Factor

-The service factor - SF - is a measure of periodically overload capacity at which a motor can operate without overload or damage
+Service factor - SF - is a measure of periodically overload capacity at which a motor can operate without beeing damaged.

-The service factor - SF - is a measure of periodically overload capacity at which a motor can operate without overload or damage.
+The service factor - SF - is a measure of periodically overload capacity (Design Power) at which a motor can operate without damage.
 The NEMA (National Electrical Manufacturers Association) standard service factor for totally enclosed motors is 1.0.

 A motor operating continuously at a service factor greater than 1 will have a reduced life expectancy compared to operating at at its rated nameplate horsepower.